prathikr/NFL_Turf_Injury_Analysis/README.md

 Kaushik's Tasks
   - Figuring out a use for the spacial data on player movement during the plays.
 Maybe come up with a plotting algorithm that'll show us the path the player took to see if that had anything to do with their injury.
 Maybe plot the paths of players who suffered similar length injuries to look for patterns.
+  - Use the spacial data images (with path) to do a image classification algorithm (maybe see if you can identify wether a play caused an injury based on the path the athlete took?)